Liz-Bilashaka/myPortfolio/README.md

 to see which of my un-tracked files had not been added to the new repository.
 I used 'git commit -m "added in a specific message" to commit my changed files to the repository.
 Once my files were committed I used 'git push' to push all my new and changed files to GitHub before making it live with Git pages.
 I did this every time I made major changes to any part of my site.

 # Acknowledgements
-Social media icons and menu icon on the page were sorced from https://css.gg/ Icon under future projects was sourced from https://iconscout.com/
+- Social media icons and menu icon on the page were sorced from https://css.gg/ li
+- Icon under future projects was sourced from https://iconscout.com/